ShingenPizza/Smooth_Fluids/readme.md

 * with a single (type, not quantity) item result in a different-than-usual format that i didn't figure out how to handle nicely yet,
 * and obviously recipes with no fluid components.

+And please note that I'm not a professional Lua dev etc..
+Factorio modding is my first time playing around with it, so if you have any suggestions for changes/optimizations feel free to tell me, I'm open to improving :)